akanadocs/docs-test/ag/bindings/binding_identifiers.md

 ---

 ## Binding Identifiers
-Review and assign or unassign Identifiers that are defined for the current Binding.
+Learn how to review and assign or unassign identifiers that are defined for the current binding.

 <a href="bindings_toc.html" class="button secondary">Bindings (Home)</a> <a href="../bindings/about_bindings.html" class="button secondary">About Bindings</a> <a href="../bindings/view_binding_details.html" class="button secondary">View Binding Details</a>    <a href="../bindings/add_binding.html" class="button secondary">Add Binding</a>  <a href="../bindings/binding_categories.html" class="button secondary">Binding Categories</a> <br><br><a href="../bindings/import_binding_from_wsdl.html" class="button secondary">Import Binding from WSDL</a> <a href="../bindings/view_wsdl_binding.html" class="button secondary">View WSDL (Binding)</a> <a href="../bindings/view_service_references_binding.html" class="button secondary">View Service References (Binding)</a> <a href="../bindings/delete_binding.html" class="button secondary">Delete Binding</a>
 <h5 class="stamp">Supported Platforms: 7.0 and greater.</h5>